-Counterfactual simulations show that without competitive pressure, lifters tend to adopt more conservative second attempts and maintain or slightly increase third attempt weights.
-However, the effects on performance are highly heterogeneous: while some lifters benefit from the absence of pressure, many experience lower success rates and reduced expected outcomes, particularly in the second attempt.
+Counterfactual simulations show that without competitive pressure, lifters tend to adopt more conservative attempts.
+However, the effects on performance are highly heterogeneous: while some lifters benefit from the absence of pressure, some lifters experience lower success rates and reduced expected outcomes.
 These results highlight that external competition plays a dual role-motivating some lifters to perform better while destabilizing others-underscoring the importance of individual sensitivity in shaping performance under pressure.